deadlysyn/archer/README.md

 to open a PR if something can be better.
 Also check [References](references).
 **Read the scripts before running!**

-After installing Arch a handful of times I decided to take some time and automate more of the process.
+After installing Arch a handful of times I decided to automate more of the process.
 The great thing about Arch aside from having complete control is the wiki.
 It's a wonderful resource, but can be overwhelming.
-For someone a bit ADHD/dyslexic like me I end up following 2^32 links and have 100 tabs open just to get through a basic install (sincere thanks to all doc writers, this is a personal problem not you).
+I end up following 2^32 links and have 100 tabs open just to get through a basic install (sincere thanks to all doc writers, this is a personal problem not you).

 ## What

-This guide attempts to condense the Arch install guide and several pages it links to so my typical install is easier to follow top down with.
+This project attempts to condense the Arch install guide and several pages it links to so my typical install is easier to follow top down.
-This may turn into a more full featured script that supports additional options (PRs welcome), but as a starting point I just semi-automated my typical install.
+This could become more full featured and support additional options (PRs welcome), but as a starting point I just semi-automated my typical install.